How to Choose the Best LL.M. Program for You: A Complete Guide

 For instance:

-My own strategy is usually to choose either:
+My strategy is usually to choose either:

 - Top programs overall (because they offer the highest return on investment if you get in), or